 The writer promised “no judgment here,” and I suspected none was intended.
 But the way some of the questions were worded suggested that someone’s judgment had infiltrated the person’s brain, through some medium or another.
 I studied the email thoughtfully, examining some of the more loaded language.

 A “bad boy” type?
 That archetype had existed in society for thousands of years, since the time when the earliest versions of “Little Red Riding Hood” and “Beauty and the Beast” were being told.
-Yes, I supposed, on some baseline evolutionary level, I was attracted to rebels, contrarians and “bad boys.”
+Yes, I suppose, on some baseline evolutionary level, I was attracted to rebels, contrarians, and “bad boys.”
 But so were lots of other people.